Facilitator Training Series (Wiser): Introduction to Facilitation and Debriefing (FTS: INTRO FAC & DEBRIEF)

 Medical Director, Donald D. Wolff Jr. Center for Quality, Saftey & Innovation at UPMC

-The following relevant relationships were with any proprietary entity producing, marketing, re-selling, or distributing health care goods or services, used on, or consumed by, patients were disclosed:
+All individuals in a position to control the content of this education activity including members of the planning committee, speakers, presenters, authors, and/or content reviewers have disclosed all relevant financial relationships with any entity producing, marketing, re-selling, or distributing health care goods or services, used on, or consumed by, patients.

 No other planners, members of the planning committee, speakers, presenters, authors, content reviewers and/or anyone else in a position to control the content of this education activity have relevant financial relationships to disclose.